Images by Keyword

 Full Alphabetical List

-Digital DarkroomI run Capture NX2, Photoshop CS3 and the Nik Software suite (Viveza, Silver Efex etc) on a Dell Latitude E7450 running a core i7 processor with 16GB of RAM.
+Digital DarkroomI run Lightroom Classic, Photoshop and the Nik Software suite (Viveza, Silver Efex etc) on a Dell XPS15 running a core i7 processor with 32GB of RAM and a 1TB SSD.
 As my PC is a laptop, I've got it hooked up to a Dell U2711 flat panel via a DVI connection.
 The monitor is profiled using Pantone's OptiCAL and Spyder.